astar-ai/calicam/README.md

 For more information see [https://astar.ai](https://astar.ai)

-The following steps are passed in Ubuntu 16.04.
+The following steps are tested and passed in Ubuntu 16.04.

 ### 1. OpenCV Installation